 Amidst your research into your next new dog, have you ever thought that a purebred was not the right fit?

-Whatever the reason, whether it be health concerns or the fact that no breed matches all your criteria, you may choose to get a hybridized dog.
+Whether health concerns or no breed matches all your criteria, you may choose to get a hybridized dog.

 A German Shepherd Husky Rottweiler mix is a stunning black and tan dog with upright ears and a dense double coat.

 It ranges in size between a small and large GSD.
-Most commonly, it has a husky-like head with extra broadness in the face and power in the jaws.
+It has a husky-like head with extra broadness in the face and power in the jaws.

 The tail curls over the back.
 GSD Husky Rotties are energetic, loyal, watchful, and intelligent.